-The overriding goal of the bill was to allow certain time-barred cases a one-year period in which to file a lawsuit.
-This means that if the statute of limitations has expired on a sexual abuse case, today, there may still be hope that the victim can file a lawsuit to hold the perpetrator accountable.
+The overriding goal of the bill was to allow certain time-barred cases a one-year period to file a lawsuit.
+If the statute of limitations has expired on a sexual abuse case today, there may still be hope that the victim can file a lawsuit to hold the perpetrator accountable.

 The passage of this piece of legislation has resulted in a flood of new sexual abuse cases being filed in courts across the state of New York.
-Both small and large, these cases include not only individual alleged sexual predators, but also major organizations accused of sexual abuse, such as the Boy Scouts of America and the Catholic Church.
-Claims have also been filed relating to foster care abuse and sexual abuse at New York boarding schools.
+Both small and large, these cases include not only individual alleged sexual predators but also major organizations accused of sexual abuse, such as the Boy Scouts of America and the Catholic Church.
+Claims have also been filed relating to foster care and sexual abuse at New York boarding schools.

 By the end of 2020, news reports indicate that almost 600 sexual abuse lawsuits had been filed against the Catholic Church of Brooklyn due to the passage of the Child Victims Act.
 In other areas of the state, more than 3,797 new claims had been filed because of the Child Victims Act.

 More claims are expected to be filed, especially due to the success of the bill and the lingering impact the COVID-19 pandemic has had on slowing down the court system.
-Governor Cuomo has extended the amount of time that victims have to file claims under the Child Victims Act, now giving survivors until August 14th, 2021, to file a legal claim.
+Governor Cuomo has extended the time that victims have to file claims under the Child Victims Act, now giving survivors until August 14th, 2021, to file a legal claim.

 It is safe to say that at this point, the Child Victims Act is having a major impact on the New York legal system and is giving childhood victims of sexual abuse a voice and a new outlet for seeking justice.
 Too often, child victims are silenced by fear, shame, and by the fact that, as children, their credibility is often questioned.
-Their voices are not always heard or believed, but the Child Victims Act doesn’t shut the door to justice on them.
-The impact the act has had on the lives of child sexual abuse survivors has been so enormous that it can’t accurately be measured by those whose lives have been changed by it.
+Their voices are not always heard or believed, but the Child Victims Act doesn’t shut the door to justice for them.
+The impact the act has had on the lives of child sexual abuse survivors has been so enormous that it can’t accurately be measured by those whose lives have been changed.